Blood Glucose Monitoring in Home Care

 • Lancet device with lancets

-• Blood glucose checking strips.
+• Blood glucose monitoring strips.

-(Diabetes Australia 2019)
+(Diabetes Australia 2025a)

 When Should Blood Glucose Levels be Monitored?

 This should be decided by an appropriately qualified medical practitioner.
-Depending on the client, you may need to check their BGL at certain times such as:
+Depending on the client, you may need to check their BGL at certain times, such as:

 • Before breakfast